Where is the Columbia River Located

 Where Does the Columbia River Start and Stop

-The river flows north for some 200 miles (322 kilometers) and then turns south and flows for about 270 miles (434 kilometers) before moving through the border of northeastern Washington at River Mile 749, which is 749 miles inland from the Pacific Ocean.
+The river flows north for some 200 miles (322 kilometers).
+Then it turns south and flows for about 270 miles (434 kilometers) before moving through the border of northeastern Washington at River Mile 749, which is 749 miles inland from the Pacific Ocean.
 This area of the river is called the Big Bend.

 Because of its unique situation close to the ocean and laced with tall mountain ranges, Columbia evolved as one of the great rivers of the world in terms of its runoff and the diversity of its habitat.
 From its headwaters to its mouth, the river drops steadily at a rate of about two feet per mile emptying into the Pacific Ocean at Astoria, Oregon.